Tawûsî Melek: In Yarsanism

 In Yarsanism, a religion that shares many similarities with Yazidism dating back to pre-Islam, there is also a figure referred to as Malak Tawus, whose identification is tied to the names of angels during various dowres (cycles), which denotes range of concepts.
 Malak Tawus is believed to be "pure and without sin, above and free of any bad actions, obedient and devoted to God and consisting of light."
-According to Yarsani doctrine, during the dowre of Shari'at, in which one is being guided by Islamic Law, Malak Tawus was labelled as Sheytan, whereas in the dowre of Haqiqat (Truth), Malak Tawus is called Dawud, who is one of the seven holy Beings in Yarsanism that are referred to as the Haft Tan.
+According to Yarsani doctrine, during the dowre of Shari'at, in which one is being guided by Islamic Law, Malak Tawus was labelled as Shaitan, whereas in the dowre of Haqiqat (Truth), Malak Tawus is called Dawud, who is one of the seven holy Beings in Yarsanism that are referred to as the Haft Tan.
 Thus, the Yarsanis do not curse Satan.

 The term dowre may refer to a period of time that started with the Essences (zāt) of the Divine and of members of the two Heptads manifesting or incarnating themselves as humans.
 It also refers to a stage in humanity's religious development.
 The first and initial dowre was the stage of Shari'at, where the Islamic Law was or is in charge and guiding everyone.
 The Truth (Haqiqat) is thought to have existed during this stage, but had not yet been perceived.
 Following the dowre of Shari'at were the intermediate dowres of Tariqat, i.e. the 'Path' of a mystical Order, and Ma'refat, i.e. Esoteric Knowledge.
 The former was marked by the development of mystical brotherhoods that allowed people to start learning about esoteric truth.
 These stages were succeeded by the present dowre of Haqiqat, which is marked by Sultan Sahak's arrival.
 The dowre of Haqiqat is the phase of development in which the advanced mystic fully has perceived the esoteric Truth.
 Yarsanis are thought to be living in this dowre, however, the same is not true for all humans, and most outsiders are still believed to remain in the dowre of Shari'at or the intermediate dowres of Tariqat and Ma'refat.